Paper Girls (TV series): Development

 On July 11, 2019, it was announced that Amazon Studios had put the project in development with a series commitment, with Brian K. Vaughan, who wrote the original comic book series, executive producing the project under his overall deal with Legendary Entertainment.
 It was also announced that Stephany Folsom would write the series, as well as executive produce alongside Vaughan.
 On July 23, 2020, the project was officially greenlit to series, with Cliff Chiang, Christopher Cantwell, and Christopher C. Rogers joining as executive producers.
-On July 31, 2021, it was reported that Folsom has exited the series.
+On July 31, 2021, it was reported that Folsom had exited the series.
 On September 9, 2022, Amazon Prime Video canceled the series after one season, with Legendary Television shopping it around to other networks.

 Casting

 On April 26, 2021, it was announced that Sofia Rosinsky, Camryn Jones, Riley Lai Nelet, and Fina Strazza were cast in the four lead roles.
 On May 6, 2021, Ali Wong joined the main cast.
 On June 15, 2021, Nate Corddry was cast in a starring role.